 Starvation, disease and eviction were the order of the day.
 In September 1847 a temporary Fever hospital was set up in a house on the Mountain Road.
 It later became an orphanage for children aged 2-5 years, and later still a Presbytery.
 The house today, known as Mount St. Joseph’s, is privately owned.

 Emigration resulting from mass eviction also took its toll on the population.
 Research has shown that the population of Moycullen in 1847 numbered 4,694.
-This compared to the 1996 figure of 2,784, gives some indication of the fall in the population.
+This compared to the 1996 figure of 2,784, gives some indication of the decline in the population.
 Lewis’s Topographical Dictionary (1837) quotes the 1831 figure of 5,965 inhabitants whereas; the most recent census of 2006 quotes 3,527.

 Up to the 1940’s or 50’s the village of Moycullen was known to the Irish speaking community by its old name of An Garraí Gamhain or the ‘Pound Field’.
-Animals were impounded here if money was owed to the landlords, or in latter years if animals were found straying on the road, the Gardaí took them to the Pound.
+Animals were impounded here if money was owed to the landlords, or in latter years if animals were found straying on the road, the Gardaí (police) took them to the Pound.
 The Pound, a circular stone walled structure is surrounded by the Fair Green where once fairs were held at regular intervals.
 Situated in the townland of Kylebroughlan, on the outskirts of the village, it remains unchanged*.

 Moycullen was originally a townland surrounding the O’Flaherty Castle.
 That townland is now known as The Farm (An Fheilm) or Homefarm.
 Moycullen served as the postal address until the 1930’s.